16 Apr Stress Awareness Month

 Delegates have highlighted some of the benefits of our courses, from Lords BM, Intechnica, Bristol Airport and Stanstead airport

-• provide the time necessary to understand underlying conditions of anyone experience mental health conditions and signpost them in the right direction.
+- provide the time necessary to understand the underlying conditions of anyone experiencing mental health conditions and signpost them in the right direction.

 And Rob O’Dare at Bristol airport recognises that

-The courses are interactive, safe learning experiences that provide the tools and strategies for providing positive un-judgmental intervention to someone experiencing mental health concerns.
-The learning environment, is safe inclusive and interactive, break out rooms, discussions, case studies with individual learning activities, relevant stats and evidence-based learning experiences.
-On-line can be more difficult to support delegates in such sensitive subjects, so we keep groups small to engage discussion and to create a supported environment.
+The courses are interactive, safe learning experiences that provide the tools and strategies for providing positive, non-judgmental intervention to someone experiencing mental health concerns.
+The learning environment is safe, inclusive and interactive, break-out rooms, discussions, case studies with individual learning activities, relevant stats and evidence-based learning experiences.
+Online can be more difficult to support delegates in such sensitive subjects, so we keep groups small to engage in discussion and to create a supported environment.

 Read the full article with ‘The Swindon and Wiltshire Business Exchange”